Concordium/concordium.github.io/source/shared/smart-contracts/general/introduction.rst

 ways to take advantage of them.
 However, there are some cases where smart contracts are not a good solution.

-One of the key advantages of smart contracts are the trust in the code execution, and to achieve this a large number of nodes in the blockchain network have to execute the same code and ensure agreement of the result.
+One of the key advantages of smart contracts is the trust in the code execution, and to achieve this, a large number of nodes in the blockchain network have to execute the same code and ensure agreement of the result.
 Naturally, this becomes expensive compared to running the same code on one node in some cloud service.